 8. Boundaries: Leading up to the departure date it is wise to check that your fences and gates are in good working order, with locks if possible.
 Have a look around your garden for any items that could be used to break into your home e.g. Ladders, tools, heavy ornaments.
 Place your bins behind the locked gate to discourage their use to climb into your garden or house.
 Check that any outside lights and alarms are working as they should.

 9. The Countdown: However tempting it is to share your excitement and the full itinerary of your break, please do not make it common knowledge.
 It is too easy nowadays to post on a social media platform every last detail of how long your house will be empty for.
 It doesn’t take much to look through your personal pages and work out exactly where you live.
 Be mindful about who has access to your personal information, check your security settings.
 It is always better to post on your return and upload as many pictures as you want!!

 10. Final Checks: Give yourself plenty of time on the day of departure so you can make sure that all windows are closed and locked, timers are set, valuables are safely stored, and doors are properly locked.
-For further advice we recommend you visit the safer homes website, at
+For further advice we recommend you visit the Derbyshire Constabulary website, at